clarkhtse/filtercake.github.io/_posts/2015-01-13-resilient-os-x-partition-scheme-and-backup-strategy.md

 ## And there is even more: the home partition

-Back in my Windows days, I had my user folder and my system data on two different physical drives.
+Back in my Windows days, I had user folder and system data on two different physical drives.
 I had started to do that because of performance reasons, but it came with a nice side effect: whenever I had to reinstall my system (and I remember doing that at least once a year), I would just relink the data drive and ta-daah!

 I don't know why, but having system and user data on the same partition feels wrong to me.
 [If stuff can be seperated, seperate it](https://en.wikipedia.org/wiki/Separation_of_concerns).